near/docs/README.md

 yarn full-test
 ```

-To manually run tests without rebuilding the site run the following from the `./website` directory:-
+To manually run tests without rebuilding the site, run the following from the `./website` directory:-

 🏃‍♂️ - Build and start server